braga-felipe/i-want-in/README.md

 There are still a lot of features to be implemented and a lot of work to do in terms of the UI, but this is a project that will be developed with time and taking any help and resources from people interested in contribute.

+This was a project build with a time constraint of one week, as part of a coding program I attended.

 ## Screenshots

 <p align="center">